 The results showed a connection between exposure to contaminated water and a heightened risk of kidney cancer and disease, as well as bladder cancer.
 The researchers found that the compounds TCE and PCE, specifically, were linked to a higher risk of kidney cancer in both Marines and private civilians.

-Other Diseases Linked to Contaminated Water Exposure at Camp Lejeune
+What Other Diseases Are Linked to Contaminated Water Exposure at Camp Lejeune?

 The Department of Veterans Affairs (VA) has put together a list of diseases and ailments that evidently stem from the VOCs at Camp Lejeune:

 - Multiple myeloma

 - Neurobehavioral effects

 Those who developed any of these health complications because of water contamination exposure at Camp Lejeune may be entitled to recover damages from the US government or VA.